 Miller Lite released a “Miller Lite Offline Can”.
 A special edition can was made available for free by participating in a QR Code campaign at bars starting January 2020.

 Customers are asked to scan a QR Code placed on the branded table tents.
 Then, they have to put their phones down on the bar for 30 minutes.
 Once the timer goes off, customers get a free “Dark Can”.
 Miller Lite encourages customers to build real communities through this digital campaign.

 Future of CPG brands using QR Codes

-CPG brands use product QR Codes to not only provide information but also engage and build strong customer relationships.
+CPG brands use products with QR Codes to not only provide information but also engage and build strong customer relationships.

 Other brands of various industries such as retail, real estate, banking are using QR Codes to engage customers through augmented reality videos, to make quick payments, avail PDF documents, and even link to interactive games.
 The use cases for QR Codes are endless.

 CPG brands continue to find more innovative ways to use QR Codes for their products and improve customer experience.